newaetech/chipwhisperer/docs/installing.rst

    `ARM toolchain`_ or the `AVR-GCC standalone`_) and place it on your *PATH*.

 You are now ready to run ChipWhisperer.
-You can run it by navigating to the chosen install directory and double clicking on the ChipWhisperer executable.
+You can run it by navigating to the chosen install directory and double clicking on the ChipWhisperer executable (the .exe file).
 This should open a command terminal that will start the Jupyter server and connect to it in your browser.

 .. _ARM toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 .. _AVR-GCC standalone: https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en607654